-In addition to the above information, there should also be included a letter or report concerning the daily activities of the individual applying.
+Besides the above information, there should also be included a letter or report concerning the daily activities of the individual applying.
 For instance, where does he or she go if anywhere?
 How do they get there?
-What activities can he or she do on their own if anything?
+What activities can he or she do on their own, if anything?
 Is the applicant completely housebound?

 Where To Apply

 It’s important to have someone on your side who understands the inner workings of tasks that may be difficult for an elderly person to carry out.
-An accredited representative is a person who has been trained and tested and are qualified to assist veterans with the various programs and services.
+An accredited representative is a person who has been trained and tested and is qualified to assist veterans with the various programs and services.
 Importantly, they have also passed a background check.
 In addition, they receive ongoing education to stay up to date on all services and requirements.
-They will help you to gain knowledge of and apply for any services you are eligible for.
-Keep in mind that depending on who and where you find a representative there may be a fee involved.
+Therefore, you will be helped to gain knowledge of and apply for any services you are eligible for.
+Keep in mind that depending on who and where you find a representative, there may be a fee involved.

 Finding A Representative

-You can find a representative by using the ebenefits link mentioned above or by visiting your regional office.
+You can find a representative by using the e-benefits link mentioned above or by visiting your regional office.
 There is also a VA Form 21-22 that can be filled out and mailed for your convenience.
-A representative will be appointed for you.
+Subsequently, a representative will be appointed for you.
 The mailing address is: DEPARTMENT OF VETERANS AFFAIRS CLAIMS INTAKE CENTER PO BOX 4444 JANESVILLE, WI 53547-4444

 Understand Your Options

 Senior veterans need to have access to a thorough understanding of their available resources and services.
 These can make a difference with incredible results.
-There is a wide variety of resources available.
+As you can see, there is a wide variety of resources available.
 Wading through these options can be a daunting task.
-It is wise to take the time and thoroughly examine all resources available.
+Accordingly, it is wise to take the time and thoroughly examine all resources available.

 Senior Specific Needs

 Seniors have specific needs that need to be addressed.
-As discussed, options for senior veterans include aid and attendance, increased pension, geriatric services, special monthly pension compensation, and housebound services.
-Obtaining the knowledge of these services and knowing how to apply is crucial.
+As discussed, options for senior veterans include aid and attendance and increased pension.
+Also, geriatric services, special monthly pension compensation, and housebound services.
+In conclusion, getting knowledge of these services and knowing how to apply is crucial.
 This ensures senior veterans receive the care they deserve.

 We provide information for a wide variety of senior health topics including Health Insurance, Medicare, Medicaid, Nursing Homes, Assisted Living, Medical Equipment and so much more.
 Let us be the spot you get the 411 for Senior Health.